stscl/sdsfun/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This release enhances support for other types of spatial vector data.
+* This release begins to use `Rcpp` to complete some tasks with high       computational complexity.